maros/Zway-SecurityZone/README.md

 ## tests

 Select the devices and conditions that shall trip the alarm.

 ## tests.testType

 Select the type of device you want to test.
-Binary, MultiLevel or remotes (Will require the "Trap events from remotes" module)
+Binary, MultiLevel or remotes (will require the "Trap events from remotes" module)

 ## tests.testBinary, tests.testMultilevel, tests.testRemote